Spacestarz/Portfolio/Snowblind/README.md

 * I save so when the player pick up an item that it wont be in the world again if they die or quit the game.
 * Same if they drop an item it will be in the same spot where they left it.
-* I made more smaller save like if they have seen the tutorials they wont show up again also the intro texts if they have already seen it they wont see it again.
+* I made more smaller save like if they have seen the tutorials they won't show up again also the intro texts if they have already seen it they wont see it again.

 -----